 Lemons (Citrus limon) are a good source of vitamin C, eriocitrin, and naringenin.
-Lemons and lemon peel are also good sources of hesperetin and its glycoside hesperidin, limonene and its D isomer D-limonene, and D-limonene's metabolite perillyl alcohol, as well as limonin and γ-terpinene, all of which have been reported to have anti-cancer properties.
+Lemons and lemon peel are also good sources of hesperetin and its glycoside hesperidin, limonene and its D isomer D-limonene, and D-limonene's metabolite perillyl alcohol, all of which have been reported to have anti-cancer properties.

 Lemons have been shown to have antioxidant, anti-inflammatory and antimicrobial properties.
 Consumption of lemons and lemon juice may improve cholesterol profile and reduce blood pressure.
 Hesperidin has been shown to inhibit androgen-dependent prostate cancer cell growth and to have chemopreventive action against carcinogen-induced lung cancer in mice.
 Limonin has been shown to suppression colon carcinogenesis in rats.
 Lemon consumption has been found to be associated with lower risk of thyroid cancer.